erictepper/mines/README.md

 * Create an option within the app to start a new game (rather than having to restart the app entirely).
 * Reveal all bombs upon losing the game.
 * Multiple game sizes (i.e. small, medium, and large).

-(test change to make sure my commits now come from the right user)